-- b) Shares of investment companies registered under the Federal Investment Company Act of 1940 and whose only investments are in securities described in (a) above, general obligation tax-exempt securities, or repurchase or reverse repurchase agreements. - c) Obligations of the State of Minnesota or any of its municipalities as follows: - 1) any security which is a general obligation of any state or local government with taxing powers which is rated "A" or better by a national bond rating service; - 2) any security which is a revenue obligation of any state or local government with taxing powers which is rated "AA" or better by a national bond rating service; and - 3) a general obligation of the Minnesota Housing Finance Agency which is a moral obligation of the State of Minnesota and is rated "A" or better by a national bond rating agency. - d) Bankers acceptances of United States banks. - e) Commercial paper issued by United States corporations or their Canadian subsidiaries, of the highest quality, and maturing in 270 days or less. - f) Repurchase or reverse repurchase agreements with banks that are members of the Federal Reserve System with capitalization exceeding \$10,000,000; a primary reporting dealer in U.S. government securities to the Federal Reserve Bank of New York; certain Minnesota securities broker-dealers; or, a bank qualified as a depositor. - g) General obligation temporary bonds of the same governmental entity issued under section 429.091, subdivision 7; 469.178, subdivision 5; or 475.61, subdivision 6.
+- a) Direct obligations or obligations guaranteed by the United States or its agencies, its instrumentalities or organizations created by an act of congress, excluding mortgage-backed securities defined as high risk. - b) Shares of investment companies registered under the Federal Investment Company Act of 1940 and whose only investments are in securities described in (a) above, general obligation tax-exempt securities, or repurchase or reverse repurchase agreements. - c) Obligations of the State of Minnesota or any of its municipalities as follows: - 1) any security which is a general obligation of any state or local government with taxing powers which is rated "A" or better by a national bond rating service; - 2) any security which is a revenue obligation of any state or local government with taxing powers which is rated "AA" or better by a national bond rating service; and - 3) a general obligation of the Minnesota Housing Finance Agency which is a moral obligation of the State of Minnesota and is rated "A" or better by a national bond rating agency.

+- d) Bankers acceptances of United States banks. - e) Commercial paper issued by United States corporations or their Canadian subsidiaries, of the highest quality, and maturing in 270 days or less. - f) Repurchase or reverse repurchase agreements with banks that are members of the Federal Reserve System with capitalization exceeding \$10,000,000; a primary reporting dealer in U.S. government securities to the Federal Reserve Bank of New York; certain Minnesota securities broker-dealers; or, a bank qualified as a depositor. - g) General obligation temporary bonds of the same governmental entity issued under section 429.091, subdivision 7; 469.178, subdivision 5; or 475.61, subdivision 6.

-As of December 31, 2016, the District had the following investments and maturities:
+As of December 31, 2018, the District had the following investments and maturities:

 Investment Maturities (In

+Maturities (In

 Years) Less

 Investment Type Rating Fair Value Than 1

+Treasury Bills NR \$2,236,239 \$2,236,239

-Brokered certificate of deposits NR \$5,933,398 \$5,933,398
+Brokered certificate of deposits NR 4,694,618 4,694,618

-Total investments 5,933,398
+Total investments \$6,930,857 6,930,857

-Deposits 2,532,319
+Deposits 1,781,965

-Total cash and investments \$8,465,717
+Total cash and investments \$8,712,822

 NR- Not Rated